 "I'M THE ALPHA MALE!"

-This has also happened in Rocko's Modern Life.
-Rocko's car gets impounded and it calls Rocko, begging him to bail him out.
+- In Rocko's Modern Life, Rocko's car gets impounded and it calls Rocko, begging him to bail him out.
 In the background a huge truck laughs at him, followed by a cut back to Rocko as there are mechanical beating sounds in the background.
-When Rocko gets his car back, a worker at the lot tells him that "the other cars call him 'fancy fenders'", a reference to prison homosexuality.
+When Rocko gets his car back, a worker at the lot tells him that "the other cars call him 'fancy fenders'".